monitor1379/sophon/mddocs/index.md

 Features:

-- **Support different kinds of docstrings.** reStructuredText is great, but docstring written in reST creates visually dense and is hard to read.
+- **Support different kinds of docstrings.**
-    So Sophon mainly supports to parse docstring with the following styles and converts them to Markdown:
+    Sophon mainly supports to parse docstring with the following styles and converts them to Markdown:
     - Sophon style docstring
     - (Coming Soon) [Google style][4], the style recommended by [Khan Academy][5]
     - (Coming Soon) [NumPy style][6]